giandocannone/bankruptcy-risk-prediction/README.md

 ### 2. Install dependencies
 pip install pandas matplotlib seaborn numpy

-3. Run the Notebook
+### 3. Run the Notebook

-Open the .ipynb file in Jupyter Notebook or VS Code and follow the interactive prompts to choose your sampling strategy (R or S).
+Open the `company-analysis-for-lending-z-score-formula.ipynb` file in Jupyter Notebook or VS Code and follow the interactive prompts to choose your sampling strategy (`R` or `S`).

 ## 🎓 About this Project
 This project was developed as the final capstone project for the certification course "Business Data Analyst" at the IHK (Industrie- und Handelskammer) in collaboration with the Business Data Professional Community.